yyntommy/CS316_Project/src/README.md

 # Find my roommate

-Updated README.md as of 4/1/20:
+Updated README.md as of 4/2/20:

-The matching algorithm has been integrated and works with the current database, now it just needs to have an actual page in the app.

 IMPORTANT: The requirements.txt has been updated, so make sure to update your virtual env.
 Also, we've moved away from SQLite and are now using PostgreSQL.
 To make sure your app can run, do the following (this assumes you're using Windows, but the process is similar on other OS'):